← Back to articles

 How has the shift to specialized sub-agents changed your team’s perspective on the role of a “Senior” developer?

-Marios Antonoudiou , AI product engineer.
+Marios Antonoudiou , Software engineer.

 Building AI-powered products that feel simple, useful, and ready for real users.